CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

             }
 ```

-Here we are mapping the first qubit in the Quantum register to the first of Helmi's qubits, QB1, located at the zeroth location due to Qiskit's use of zero-indexing.
+Here we are mapping the first qubit in the quantum register to the first of Helmi's qubits, QB1, located at the zeroth location due to Qiskit's use of zero-indexing.
 The second qubit is then mapped to QB3.
 This is where we have made use of Helmi's topology.

 <p align="center">
     <img src="../../../../img/helmi_mapping.png" alt="Helmi's node mapping">